Product

 Smart Retrieval

 NORDON doesn't dump everything into your AI's context.
-It picks the right memories based on what you're working on right now.
+A multi-signal ranking formula picks the right memories based on what you're working on right now.

-Memories that are about the same topic or files you're currently working on get prioritized.
+Memories about the same topic or files you're currently working on get the highest weight.

-Memories that your AI actually used and found helpful in the past get a higher score.
+Memories your AI actually used and you approved get a higher score in future sessions.

-Memories from the right branch, the right project, and the right part of the codebase.
+Memories from the right branch, project, and part of the codebase are prioritized.

 Privacy